Loading...

 In this example replacement for the File Name generator, consistency is enabled.

-The Find and Replace generator replaces all instances of a specified find string with a specified replace string.
+The generator replaces all instances of a specified find string with a specified replace string.

 The Find and Replace generator does not support linking or consistency.
 You cannot configure differential privacy.